rackerlabs/rackspace-how-to/content/cloud-databases/high-availability-for-cloud-databases.md

     after the node has been successfully added.

-**Warning:** Automatically adding a new replica restarts the MHA manager service (which monitors the source and the replicas to trigger failover) and the HAproxy service on the load balancer nodes.
+**Warning:** Automatically adding a new replica restarts the MHA manager service and the HAproxy service on the load balancer nodes.
 Any API actions that are issued to the cluster during the replica add part of the process might not succeed.

 **Recommendations:**

 We recommend that you take the following steps:

 -   Create an HA setup with two replicas.
-This architecture guarantees a highly available setup even post-failover.
+This architecture guarantees a highly available setup, even post-failover.
 -   Monitor and set up alarms for the replicas to ensure that they are in a healthy state.
 For more information about monitoring replicas, see [Database replication with Cloud